isomerpages/nlb-biblioasia/_apr-to-jun-2022/The History of Opera Estate.md

 	<b>REFERENCES</b><br><br>1.
 Dunlop, Peter K.G. <i>Street Names of Singapore</i>, 39, 65, 68, 77, 82-83, 116, 118, 131, 153, 178, 210, 225, 263, <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;296, 308, 312.
 Singapore: Who’s Who, 2000.
 (From National Library, Singapore, Call no. <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;RSING 959.57 DUN)<br><br>2.
 Hanim Mohd Saleh. “‘Estet Bangsawan’ di Opera Estate,” <i>Berita Harian</i>, 10 November 1989, 8. <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(From NewspaperSG)<br><br>3.
 Ng, Desmond.
 “Named After Famous Operas,” <i>New Paper</i>, 12 June 2002, 39.
 (From NewspaperSG) <br><br>4.
 Ng, Yew Peng. <i>What’s in the Name?
 How the Streets and Villages in Singapore Got Their Names</i>, 66, 108,<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 137, 141, 150, 154, 191, 194, 213, 280, 326, 341, 372, 404, 416, 422.
 Singapore: World Scientific, 2018. <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(From National Library, Singapore, Call no. RSING 915.9570014 NG) <br><br> 5.
 Sulaiman Jeem.
 “Pak Din – Tokoh Bangsawan Yg Ta’ Ada Tolok Banding-nya,” <i>Berita Harian</i>, 18 April 1964, 7.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (From NewspaperSG)<br>
 </div>

+The street party ran every year for about two decades.
+Unfortunately, because of the Covid-19 pandemic, the party did not take place in 2020 and 2021.

+#### **Amenities in the Neighbourhood**

+Very early on, a number of primary schools were set up in the area.
+Opera Estate Boys’ School and Opera Estate Girls’ School were established in 1959.
+The buildings of the two primary schools stood side-by-side along Fidelio Street.
+Both schools were then merged to form Opera Estate Primary School in 1985, which is still on Fidelio Street today.[^31]

+Located on Jalan Khairuddin, the Convent of the Holy Infant Jesus (CHIJ) Opera Estate, also known as Opera Estate Convent, was also founded in 1959.
+In 1990, it merged with the primary school section of Katong Convent and both became known as CHIJ (Katong) Primary.
+The Red Cross Campsite currently occupies the old school premises on Jalan Khairuddin.[^32]

+There are three parks in Opera Estate: Aida Park, which is between Aida Street and Bedok South Road; Bangsawan Park along Bangsawan Road; and Siglap Linear Park.
+The last was completed in 2002 and stretches from Swan Lake Avenue all the way to East Coast Park by the sea.[^33] An open field on Swan Lake Avenue known as Opera Estate Football Field is also popular with residents.
+Swan Lake Avenue is also where you can find a row of shophouses housing eateries such as Baker & Cook and Plank Sourdough Pizza, as well as a number of food catering companies.

+Today, more than 60 years after the estate was first developed, most of the original houses have been torn down and replaced with modern, multi-storeyed homes worth millions.
+Many of the original residents have moved out and young families with children in tow have made Opera Estate their home.
+But one thing remains the same: Opera Estate is still a peaceful and quiet residential area with neighbours living together in harmony.

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%201/Authors/Alex_Teoh.png"style="width: 100px; height: 100px;"/>